puzzle/ansible-training/content/en/docs/10/_index.en.md

 ### Task 5

 * After a successful run of your playbook, we play around with the TUI.
 Be sure to let ansible-navigator run in interactive mode and not stdout mode (-m stdout).
 Since interactive is the default, you shouldn't have any problems with that.
 * Inspect the output in the TUI.
-Navigate to the task in FIXME
+Navigate to the task in "open firewall for http".

 {{% details title="Solution Task 5" %}}